tunisha/Bike_shraing/README.md

 ### Steps for Model Building
 1.Reading and Understanding Data
-2. Data quality check<br>
+2.Data quality check<br>
 3.Data visulaisation and cleaning<br>
-4.creating dummy variable<br>
+4.Creating dummy variable<br>
 5.Splitting the Data into Training and Testing Sets  <br>
 6.Feature Scaling
 7.Building the Model
 8.Residual Analysis of the train data
 9.Making predictions using final model
-910.Model Evaluation
+10.Model Evaluation